Based on Luke 8:26-39

 Click for another post entitled Quotes: The Wilderness

-For more information on the art, scripture translations and the use of this post in other settings, please refer to the copyright information page.
+For more information on the art, scripture translations and the use of this post in other settings, please leave a comment.